Lexicon

 ORIGINAL

-A suite of ten recurring failure modes that any system claiming Third Mode status must handle without silent degradation: contradiction detection (T1), reference resolution across contexts (T2), compositional meaning preservation (T3), precision maintenance under transformation (T4), correct treatment of negation and absence (T5), disciplined predicate invention (T6), context-sensitive equivalence (T7), uncertainty and value-laden judgment (T8), schema evolution under coherence constraints (T9), and higher-arity event representation (T10).
-Each touchstone corresponds to a failure that string-dominant or table-dominant systems characteristically commit: language models hallucinate references (T2), databases cannot invent predicates (T6), neither handles n-ary events natively (T10).
-The battery is applied throughout Volume I as a diagnostic: when a system fails a touchstone, the failure traces to a specific anchor that the system has not satisfied.
+Ten recurring failure modes that any system claiming Third Mode status must handle without silent degradation.
+The suite: contradiction detection (T1), reference resolution across contexts (T2), compositional meaning preservation (T3), precision maintenance under transformation (T4), correct treatment of negation and absence (T5), disciplined predicate invention (T6), context-sensitive equivalence (T7), uncertainty and value-laden judgment (T8), schema evolution under coherence constraints (T9), and higher-arity event representation (T10).
+Each touchstone corresponds to a characteristic failure: language models hallucinate references (T2), databases cannot invent predicates (T6), neither handles n-ary events natively (T10).
+When a system fails a touchstone, the failure traces to a specific anchor the system has not satisfied.

 Transport Discipline (A16)